AmbrogioMB/AmbrogioMB.github.io/conferences.md

 * [The Mathematics of Machine Learning](http://www.crm.sns.it/event/506/) (presented by Simone Milanesi), Pisa, Italy;
 * [LION17 - The 2023 Learning and Intelligent OptimizatioN Conference](https://lion17.org/), Nice, France.

-[Slides](https://raw.githubusercontent.com/AmbrogioMB/AmbrogioMB.github.io/main/files/bnn_nizza.pdf) I used in Nice.
+[Slides](https://raw.githubusercontent.com/AmbrogioMB/AmbrogioMB.github.io/main/files/bnn_nizza.pdf) I used in Nice, where the work got accepted for the conference proceedings.

 ### *A linear approximation for a stochastic optimal power flow problem based on wind energy sources*